 According to Norezan, all trishaw pedallers are licensed under the Malacca City Council at an annual fee of RM25.
 He continued, “Pedallers should know the city well to give a positive experience to their passengers, most of whom are tourists trying to discover what Malacca has to offer.
 Sometimes, our passengers enjoy the sights so much that they extend their ride.
 Fare is only RM40 per hour.”

 As a trishaw pedaller, Humaira and her fellow colleagues face many challenges that would affect their income, including the weather.
 On off-peak days, Humaira, who stopped schooling after Form 3, earns as little as RM50 despite the long hours that she puts in.

 Still, at this point, she is contented with life and does not see herself doing anything else but pedal her heavily decorated Hello Kitty trishaw alongside her family members and proudly showing off the historic city of Malacca to tourists.

-Note: An edited version of this article [Pedalling a Family Tradition] was published on 21st Nov, 2015, in the now-defunct The Malay Mail.
+Note: An edited version of this article [Pedalling a Family Tradition] was published on 21st Nov, 2015, in The Malay Mail.